-What Is Global Health?
+What Can I Do With Global Health?

 Professionals in global health may work for organizations or agencies that concentrate on the following areas: